 While PAWS can be severe, an individual with a substance use disorder can control the symptoms with professional oversight and medical intervention at a treatment center.

-Stopping alcohol use cold turkey or attempting to recover from drug addiction is not recommended.
-Due to the severity of PAWS symptoms, people often feel as if they have to use to get the symptoms to go away.
-When you are in a treatment center, working with substance use specialists, they will offer you methods and medication to combat the PAWS symptoms.
+Stopping alcohol use cold-turkey or attempting to recover from drug addiction is not recommended.
+Due to the severity of PAWS symptoms, people often feel as if they have to use to make the symptoms go away.
+When you are in a treatment center, working with substance use specialists will offer you methods and medication to combat PAWS symptoms.

 For the best relapse prevention chances, people should seek treatment at a detox or treatment center.

 What is the difference between PAWS and initial withdrawal symptoms?